EQUIPP® FAQ

 - Patient Outlier reports provide a list of patients who are adversely impacting or may adversely impact your quality measure performance now or in the future for measures hosted in the EQUIPP® dashboard.
 By addressing these patients, you are taking steps to improve patient care and affect your performance rates down the road.
 PQS calculates outliers in most cases on a monthly basis, however, in some instances the data provider shares the outlier information directly.
 In such cases, they may be using a more recent time frame to identify patient outliers, therefore, some patient outliers may not reflect the performance data date range being displayed and may be updated daily.

-- Why do some outliers say “Late Refill” under the “Type” column?
+- Why do some outliers say “Late Refill”?

 - The outlier type will display as “Late Refill” not “Outlier” as these patients may not yet be outliers.
 The data provider sharing this data is alerting the pharmacy that the patient was or is late to refill their medication.
 Late refills may be identified as prescriptions that are anywhere from 11 to 17 days past due.